 Roofing CRM Software: Top 5 Picks Compared for 2026

-Roofing is one of the more demanding trades to manage.
-Long sales cycles, insurance claim coordination, large estimates with many line items, and crew scheduling across multiple jobs all happening at once.
-Generic field service software often falls short — roofing companies need tools built around their specific workflow.
+Roofing is one of the harder trades to manage.
+You deal with long sales cycles.
+You coordinate insurance claims.
+You write big estimates with many line items.
+You schedule crews across multiple jobs at once.
+Generic field service software often falls short.
+Roofing companies need tools built around their actual workflow.

-This guide covers the top CRM and management software for roofing contractors in 2026, with honest assessments of which one fits which kind of roofing business.
+This guide covers the top CRM and management software for roofing contractors in 2026.
+You’ll get honest assessments of which one fits which kind of roofing business.

-Before comparing tools, it’s worth noting what makes roofing different from other trades:
+Before comparing tools, here’s what makes roofing different from other trades:

-A roofing CRM that doesn’t handle these well will leave you stitching together Google Sheets, separate measurement tools, and manual processes.
+A roofing CRM that doesn’t handle these well leaves you stitching together Google Sheets and manual processes.

 Price: ~$25–$75/user/month | Free trial: 14 days

-JobNimbus is the most widely-used CRM specifically built for roofing.
-It’s used by thousands of roofing companies across North America and integrates with virtually every roofing-specific tool you’d want.
+JobNimbus is the most widely-used CRM built specifically for roofing.
+Thousands of roofing companies use it across North America.
+It works with virtually every roofing-specific tool you’d want.

 Why roofers choose JobNimbus:

-**Insurance-friendly workflow.** JobNimbus handles the back-and-forth of insurance claims — tracking the carrier, adjuster contact, claim number, scope review, and supplement status — all in one place.
+Insurance-friendly workflow.
+JobNimbus handles the back-and-forth of insurance claims.
+Track the carrier, adjuster contact, claim number, scope review, and supplement status all in one place.

-**Strong measurement integrations.** EagleView, Hover, RoofSnap, GAF QuickMeasure — all integrate directly.
+Strong measurement integrations.
+EagleView, Hover, RoofSnap, and GAF QuickMeasure all connect directly.
 Pull measurements into estimates without manual data entry.

-**Material supplier integrations.** Direct ordering through ABC Supply, Beacon, SRS Distribution.
+Material supplier integrations.
+Order directly through ABC Supply, Beacon, and SRS Distribution.
 Order materials from inside the estimate.

-**Visual sales pipeline.** Drag-and-drop pipeline view showing every lead from initial contact through signed contract.
+Visual sales pipeline.
+Drag-and-drop pipeline view shows every lead from first contact through signed contract.

 Customizable workflows.
 Build automation around your specific sales and production process.